juliocedillo/juliocedillo.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-I am a sociologist conducting research on the relationship between Latino identity, politics, and military service.
-I'm currently working on a pilot study titled _Militarizing Latinos: National Identity and Belonging in the United States_ supervised and taught by Dr. Laura J. Enríquez in Sociology 108: Advanced Methods: In-Depth Interviewing.
+Julio Cedillo is a BA candidate in Sociology at the University of California, Berkeley.
+His research investigates how political identity is shaped through military service among Latinos, exploring how martial citizenship leads to belonging in the United States among minorities.

-I'm a fourth-year undergraduate transfer student in the Department of Sociology at the University of California, Berkeley.
-I am supported by the George A. Miller Scholars Program and the Robert and Colleen Haas Scholars Program.
-Before Berkeley, I studied Sociology & Chicano Studies at San Diego City College, where I was mentored by Marilyn Espitia and Sarah Pitcher.
-You can find me in the UC Berkeley Transfer Student Center working with Miller Scholars and helping incoming transfer students.
+Before beginning his BA, Julio earned an AA-T in Sociology and an AA in Chicana/o Studies from San Diego City College.
+Beyond his academic pursuits, Julio is an active participant in facilitating academic transitions among California community college students at UC Berkeley.
+He revived the long inactive Latinx Sociological Association with other students, and now provides fellowship among Latinx sociology students and explores issues in the field of sociology.